-By way of an agreement dated effective December 1, 2017 between the Company and Paul G. Anderson, Mr. Anderson's position as President and COO of the Company was affirmed, which agreement includes change of control provisions and termination on 90 days' notice.
+By way of an agreement dated effective December 1, 2017 between the Company and Paul G. Anderson, Mr. Anderson's position as President and COO of the Company was affirmed, which agreement includes provisions for termination on 6 months' notice and change of control provisions, pursuant to which Mr. Anderson would be entitled to one year's salary.